mariadb-corporation/mariadb-connector-nodejs/documentation/ssl.md

 The client (driver) must then have its own certificate too (and related private key).
 If the driver doesn't provide a certificate, and the user used to connect is defined with `REQUIRE X509`, the server will then return a basic "Access denied for user".

-Check how the user is defined with `select SSL_TYPE, SSL_CIPHER, X509_ISSUER, X509_SUBJECT FROM mysql.user u where u.User = 'myUser'`.
+It may be interesting to check how the user is defined with `select SSL_TYPE, SSL_CIPHER, X509_ISSUER, X509_SUBJECT FROM mysql.user u where u.User = 'myUser'`because server might required some verification.

 Example:
 ```sql